Prelude to the Mishima Incident: 1967 (Shōwa 42)

 Mishima further talked in this interview, "I don't know whether it is the present system or His Majesty's wishes that dictate this, but when I heard that His Majesty would be standing aside to welcome foreign envoys at Haneda, avoiding the JSDF' honor guard, I felt an indescribable pathetic feeling."

 The members of the Controversy Journal group and the Japan Students' League expressed to Mishima their desire to join the JGSDF for a trial period.
 Mishima made serious plans to set up a militia organization, and through Hiroshi Mochimaru, requested the cooperation of the Waseda University National Defense Club (formed in April).
 Thus, a three-way relationship between the Controversy Journal group, the Japan Students' League, and Mishima gradually took shape.

 On June 19, Mishima met for the first time the representatives of the Waseda University National Defense Club, including Masakatsu Morita, a student at Waseda University's Faculty of Education and a member of the Japan Students' League, on meeting held at the coffee shop "Victoria" in Roppongi, Minato-ku, (Note: Some source says that "Victoria" was located in Ginza 8-chōme, Chūō-ku.) and decided on the date for the Waseda University National Defense Club's trial enlistment in the JGSDF.
 (Note: Morita's diary recorded that first meeting took place between Mishima and the representatives of the Waseda University National Defense Club, of which he was a representative too, but did not mention his impression of Mishima at the meeting, so some has guessed that Morita may not have attended.
 However, it is also said that an element that cannot be overlooked is that Morita's diary written three days later contained a thought that he shared with Mishima: "What does it mean to be Japanese?
 Perhaps the Japanese are able to die in the best possible way at any time.")

-For one week from July 2, 13 members of Waseda University's National Defense Club enlisted at the JGSDF Camp Kita-Eniwa (北恵庭駐屯地, Kita-Eniwa Chutonchi) in Eniwa-shi, Hokkaido for a trial period.
+For one week from July 2, 13 members of Waseda University's National Defense Club enlisted at the JGSDF Camp Kita-Eniwa (北恵庭駐屯地) in Eniwa-shi, Hokkaido for a trial period.
 Morita wrote about his impressions at the time, angrily saying, "Even so, can't something be done about the trend of JSDF personnel turning into salaried workers, who say they are doing this to get a large automobile (大型自動車, ōgata jidōsha) license or to be advantageous when changing jobs?"
 He also wrote that it was unfortunate that JSDF personnel "don't want to talk much about the Article 9 of the Japanese Constitution" and that "there is no person who has made it clear that they want to stage a coup."
 Morita was a young man who had recited with deep affection Tokutomi Sohō's tanka poem, "I wonder who is my lover, it is the country of Japan, God created," which he had learned from a senior at university.